-- ◆ For optimum data integrity, an organization should ensure that the Check Database utility is run a minimum of once per week.
-The Check Database utility can be scheduled to run without user interaction.
+- ◆ For optimum data integrity, an organization should ensure that the Check Database function is run a minimum of once per week.
+Check Database can be scheduled to run without user interaction.
 This is intended to make it easier to run the utility on a regular basis at times when the interruption in database access will have minimal impact to the users.
-See "Scheduling Check Database" on page 29. - For optimal performance on large databases, it is generally recommended that you rebuild/compact the database at least once per week.
-See "Rebuilding Databases" on page 34. - When using the Database Administration Utility or any third party utility to back up TrackRecord data, ensure that users are not accessing the TrackRecord database.
-Refer to "Scheduling Backups and Restoring Databases" on page 34 for more information. - When making modifications to the types via the Type Editor, it is always good practice to: - Make a backup or image of the database before using the Type Editor. - Ensure all users have exited the database. - ♦ Run a Check Database after using the Type Editor. - When using the Workflow Editor, ensure that all users have exited the TrackRecord application, both client-server and Web. - TrackRecord's backup utility is intended as an extra fail-safe, and currently only provides the ability to restore from the most current backup.
+See "Scheduling Check Database" on page 31. - For optimal performance on large databases, it is generally recommended that you rebuild/compact the database at least once per week.
+See "Rebuilding Databases" on page 31. - Compuware recommends following each Check Database immediately with a Rebuild. - When using any third party utility to back up TrackRecord data, ensure that users are not accessing the TrackRecord database.
+Refer to "tScheduling Backups" on page 32 for more information. - When making modifications to the types via the Type Editor, it is always good practice to: - Make a backup or image of the database before using the Type Editor. - ♦ Ensure all users have exited the database. - ♦ Run a Check Database after using the Type Editor. - When using the Workflow Editor, ensure that all users have exited the TrackRecord application, both client-server and Web. - TrackRecord's backup utility is intended as an extra fail-safe, and currently only provides the ability to restore from the most current backup.
 If problems occur, restore your last backup.
 For a primary backup, Compuware highly recommends that you use your own approved backup utility for your production database.
 When using a backup utility, Compuware recommends that you shut down the FairCom server.
 If this is not possible, ensure that no live sessions of TrackRecord are occurring. - Prior to performing a database backup, you must manually shut down AutoAlert and then restart it once the backup is complete.